Grover Adaptive Search for the Higher-Order Formulation of Quadratic Assignment Problems: Algebraic and Numerical Analysis

-A comparison of the number of qubits required for the \ac{QUBO} and \ac{HUBO} formulations is shown in Fig. \ref{fig:plot_quantumbit}, where the lines represent the asymptotic orders, while the markers represent the actual values calculated from \eqref{eq:QUBO_qubits}, \eqref{eq:QUBO_qubits_Dicke}, and \eqref{eq:HUBO_qubits}, with all penalty coefficients set to $N^2$.
-The results indicate that the number of qubits required by \ac{HUBO} is the lowest, with the gains becaming more significant as $N$ increases.
-The gap, observed in the case of smaller problem sizes, between the asymptotic order and the actual values obtained from equations \eqref{eq:QUBO_qubits}, \eqref{eq:QUBO_qubits_Dicke}, and \eqref{eq:HUBO_qubits}, occurs because in that region the parameters $m$ and $m'$ cannot be ignored compared to the dominant parameters $n$ and $n'$.
+Figure \ref{fig:plot_quantumbit} compares the number of qubits required for the QUBO and HUBO formulations.
+The solid lines indicate the asymptotic order, while the markers represent the actual values calculated from \eqref{eq:QUBO_qubits} and \eqref{eq:HUBO_qubits}.
+The results show that the HUBO formulation requires fewer qubits, and the advantage becomes more pronounced as the problem size $N$ increases.
+For small problem sizes, the discrepancies observed between the asymptotic order and the actual values calculated from \eqref{eq:QUBO_qubits} and \eqref{eq:HUBO_qubits} arise because the parameters $m$ and $m'$ cannot be neglected compared with the dominant parameters $n$ and $n'$ in that region.